-- This section sets out the latest amount of developer contributions available to spend on infrastructure.
-In summary, the following is available to spend at 1 April 2022: - CIL Strategic Fund Table 6.1 identifies that £369,025 is available and unallocated and could be considered as part of the Council's capital programme providing it is on infrastructure set out in the infrastructure list and accords with the principles set out in the Council's CIL Spending Protocol; - Section 106 Developer Contributions Table 6.2 identifies the unallocated sums in each of the S106 pots which need to be spent on infrastructure as stipulated in the legal agreement itself.
-In total £536,708 is available for open space, biodiversity mitigation and other non-transport related infrastructure and £497,551 is available for transport infrastructure. - 6.6 Table 6.1 provides a summary of the total money from CIL and Table 6.2 the total S106 money that is available to spend (not yet allocated for any project) on 1 April 2022.
+- 6.5 This section sets out the latest amount of developer contributions available to spend on infrastructure.
+In summary, the following is available to spend at 1 April 2023: - CIL Strategic Fund Table 6.1 identifies that £69,278 is available and unallocated and could be considered as part of the Council's capital programme providing it is on infrastructure set out in the infrastructure list and accords with the principles set out in the Council's CIL Spending Protocol; - Section 106 Developer Contributions Table 6.2 identifies the unallocated sums in each of the S106 pots which need to be spent on infrastructure as stipulated in the legal agreement itself.
+In total £646,161 is available for open space, biodiversity mitigation and other non-transport related infrastructure and £468,935 is available for transport infrastructure. - 6.6 Table 6.1 provides a summary of the total money from CIL and Table 6.2 the total S106 money that is available to spend (not yet allocated for any project) on 1 April 2023.
 For a detailed breakdown of these figures, see Section 3 and Section 4 of this report.
-Please note, the money available to spend may be subject to caveats. - 6.7 Please note: At the Full Council meeting of 28 September 2022, the Councils Capital Programme for 2022/23 to 2024/25 was revised with a number of changes, additions and deletions to reflect the priorities of the Administration.
-This will result in changes to Strategic CIL commitments going forward which will be updated in the next IFS in 2023.
+Please note, the money available to spend may be subject to caveats.